davoweb3/solar/README.md

   - Each AI agent has its **own wallet address**.
 - **Energy Data Simulation**: Uses real-world energy patterns to **simulate grid behavior**.

-## There is plenty of room for improvement , this a probable Roadmap 👀
+## There is plenty of room for improvement, this is a probable Roadmap 👀
 - [x] Implement **real-time energy monitoring, buying and selling**
 - [x] Develop **ERC-20 SOLAR token**
 - [x] Integrate **AI-agents in a descentralized way that comunicates with each other**